 Normalizing data into a single and consistent format

-BigPanda translates diverse IT data sets (such as alerts, changes and topology) into one consistent taxonomy, represented using general-purpose key-value pairs called tags.
+BigPanda translates diverse IT data sets into one consistent taxonomy, using general purpose key-value pairs called tags.
 BigPanda performs this in real time using multiple out-of-the-box and custom normalization methods.

 Enriching monitoring alerts with operational and topology data

-BigPanda’s out-of-the-box integrations and REST API let teams collect contextual data from all sources of operational and topology data including CMDBs, asset and topology sources, infrastructure-as-code topology sources, APM / network maps, custom asset and process inventories.
-This data, once collected, is used to enrich your monitoring alerts.
-BigPanda’s native enrichment capabilities are robust and highly scalable, with the ability to enrich millions of records from sources with millions of records, every day.
-This is especially important for enterprises whose application topology data is scattered across several sources, as is the case with companies in the middle of application modernization and/or cloud migration.
+BigPanda’s best-in-class Event Enrichment Engine enriches alerts with important context to enable high-quality correlation.
+BigPanda’s out-of-the-box integrations and REST API let teams collect contextual data from all sources of operational and topology data including CMDBs, asset and topology sources, infrastructure-as-code sources, APM / network maps, custom asset and process inventories.
+This data, once collected, is used by the Event Enrichment Engine to enrich millions of monitoring alerts in real time.
+This is especially important for enterprises whose application topology data is scattered across several sources.

 Reducing noise without manual effort

-To tailor BigPanda’s Machine Learning for each enterprise’s unique needs and maximize correlation efficiency, BigPanda also provides users with unprecedented control over its Machine Learning logic, by letting users see the logic in plain English, edit it and incorporate their tribal knowledge, and test and preview results before deploying this logic into production.
+BigPanda tailors its Machine Learning for each enterprise’s unique needs.
+In order to maximize correlation efficiency, BigPanda also provides users with unprecedented control over its Machine Learning logic.
+BigPanda allows users to see the logic in plain English and incorporate their tribal knowledge.
+Users can test and preview results, all before deploying this logic into production.
 Open Box Machine Learning also allows enterprises to pragmatically adopt AI/ML to benefit from automation.

 Easy impact analysis and prioritization

-BigPanda’s Operations Console and Real-time Topology Mesh make it easy for operations teams to easily understand the impact of incidents and prioritize their response.
-The console uses environments to provide cross-stack views that filter by severity.
-The console also displays business context such as affected services and potential customer impact for each incident, in the intuitive incident view.
-The console supports practices such as Inbox Zero to help operators prioritize their “to-do lists” for incidents.
-And finally, the Real-time Topology Mesh helps users understand dependencies between apps/services and low-level infrastructure, so they can determine how best to prioritize their responses to incidents.
+BigPanda’s Operations Console and Real-time Topology Mesh make it easy for operations teams to understand the impact of incidents and prioritize their response.
+The console provides cross-stack views, filtered by severity.
+The console also displays business context, such as affected services and potential customer impact for each incident, in the intuitive incident view.
+The console supports practices such as Inbox Zero to help operators prioritize their to-do lists for incidents.
+Finally, the Real-time Topology Mesh helps users understand dependencies between apps/services and low-level infrastructure, so they can determine how best to prioritize their responses to incidents.